Genesiskiah/Portfolio/README.md

-# Genesis kiah data analytics portfolio
+# Genesis kiah data analytics
 # [project 1: company database](https://github.com/Genesiskiah/company-)

 This is the dataset i created whilst undertaking the introduction to data and SQL course with code first girls